Stuffed Poblano | Poblano Peppers Stuffed With Beans And Rice

 two stuffed peppers on a plate with more in a casserole

 My husband loves Chile Rellenos in restaurants that are usually breaded and deep fried.
-There are few restaurants where we get lucky and get the vegetarian Chile Rellenos that is stuffed just with cheese.
+There are few restaurants where we get lucky and get the vegetarian Chile Rellenos that are stuffed just with cheese.

-The restaurants ones are so greasy and many times he passes it off.
+The restaurants' ones are so greasy and many times he passes it off.
 This recipe for the vegetarian stuffed poblano was made just for him and now it is our family's favorite casserole dish.

 This recipe is very filling as a dinner and pairs beautifully with sweet corn and pineapple salsa on the side.
-Since the recipe already has rice and beans stuffed in it, there is no need to serve them on side.
+Since the recipe already has rice and beans stuffed in it, there is no need to serve them on the side.
 Also instead of rice, you could stuff them with cooked quinoa or any other whole grain of your choice.

 Stuffed Poblanos | Poblano peppers stuffed with beans and rice

-Initially I used to make the rice and beans as a dish together, but lately have been layering them individually.
+Initially, I used to make the rice and beans as a dish together, but lately have been layering them individually.
 The poblano peppers are quite mild, but I would still deseed them.
 I use Mexican rice to stuff inside as it makes it much more flavorful.

 If you are looking for more vegetarian Mexican dishes, make sure to check the Chimichanga recipe.
-Also check out the Spinach enchilada casserole which is yet another favorite of ours.
+Also, check out the Spinach enchilada casserole which is yet another favorite of ours.

 Stuffed Poblanos | Poblano peppers stuffed with beans and rice